caktus/django-project-template/docs/provisioning.rst

       public_key:
        - ssh-rsa <Full SSH Public Key would go here>

-Additional developers can be added later but you will need to create at least on user for yourself.
+Additional developers can be added later, but you will need to create at least one user for yourself.